BaLiKfromUA/pylox/README.md

   loop.
 [Solution](https://github.com/BaLiKfromUA/pylox/commit/952af36c44b1d1d5beacd48c48a9671514059942)
 - [ ] Languages that encourage a functional style usually support **anonymous functions or lambdas**—an expression syntax that creates a function without binding it to a name.
 Add anonymous function syntax to Lox.
+- [ ] Extend the resolver to report an error if a local variable is never used.
+- [ ] Extend the resolver to associate a unique index for each local variable declared in a scope.

 ## My own design/implementation decisions